sharduul/chalk/_posts/2017-1-14-prototypal-inheritance-in-javascript.md

 There is a very special concept in JavaScript called as Prototype.
 A prototype is nothing but a template object which is linked to another object.
 Each object can be used as a prototype to link to another object.

-But, why would do that?
+But, why would you do that?

 Because in JavaScript, objects define their own structure unlike classes in Java or C++.
 Therefore, the structure of a given object can be used to create another new object.